6 tips that'll point you in the right direction (and perhaps save you some money) when taking out a new loan.

 The way around this is to use quotation search (or 'soft' search) tools which use just the key information about you to tell you which products you’re most likely to be accepted for.
 Soft searches can’t be seen by lenders so you can do this as much as you want, and this way, you’ll only need to submit a full application on products that you’re likely to get.

 (ClearScore uses a soft search tool.
-To find out more about this topic we’ve written about it in more detail here)
+Find out more about soft searches and hard searches)

 The maximum amount you’re normally able to borrow with a personal loan is around £25,000.
 The maximum you can usually borrow on a credit card is around £5,000.
 If you’re thinking of borrowing a smaller amount of money, it might be worth considering getting a credit card rather than a loan.